 Syria Kurds hunt down jihadists after prison attack

-On Thursday, SDF fighters backed by the US-led coalition battling IS, "combed cell blocks and districts around the jail for hideout jihadists," said the Britain-based Syrian Observatory for Human Rights.
+It said that 3,500 IS inmates have so far surrendered to its forces.

+In a statement overnight, the SDF said it was "chasing down IS cells on the southwestern outskirts of Hasakeh city".

-"Coalition aircraft overnight targeted IS fighters hunkered down in areas around the prison overnight, killing at least seven," according to the monitor, which relies on a network of sources inside Syria.
+The Britain-based Syrian Observatory for Human Rights said "coalition aircraft targeted IS fighters hunkered down in areas around the prison overnight, killing at least seven."

-Around 151 IS jihadists, 53 Kurdish fighters and seven civilians have been killed in violence in Hasakeh since the January 20 start of the prison assault, according to the Observatory.
+It said 151 IS jihadists, 53 Kurdish fighters and seven civilians had been killed in the six days of violence.

 Ghwayran held an estimated 3,500 IS inmates, including around 700 minors, when the initial IS attack began with explosives-laden vehicles driven by suicide bombers.